pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 It's also possible that the SdFat library is installed in a folder with characters the Arduino IDE doesn't like.
 If you download the SdFat .zip from GitHub and try to add it as is, the library will be nested in a folder called `SdFat-master`.
 Arduino doesn't like the dash character and the nested folders.
 Following the steps in the Adafruit tutorial avoids both of these issues.

+**Teensy Audio Library**
+The SpectrumAnalyzer sketch requires the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html), which is included in [Teensyduino 1.20](http://www.pjrc.com/teensy/td_download.html).
+If you have trouble compiling, first make sure you can compile either of the FastLED examples, as FastLED 2.1 is also a requirement for this sketch.
+If you're missing the Audio library, the best way to install is by running the Teensyduino 1.20 installer.
+Make sure the "Audio" library is checked during the install, but don't check all libraries as you will downgrade FastLED to 2.0.